VladimirMarkelov/ttdl/README.md

 The strict task moved its due date to a month ahead of its previous due date.
 White the non-strict task now have the due date exactly in a month from the current date.

-More about recurrent task completion in the section ["Completion of recurrent tasks"](completion-of-recurrent-tasks).

 ### Marking task completed and uncompleted